nathancrebello/FoodOrderingPlatform/README.md

-## AI Food Ordering Platform
+# AI Food Ordering Platform

-# Running Frontend:
+# Setting Up Frontend:

-# cd into “src” Folder
+## cd into “src” Folder

-# Install Node.js and npm from https://nodejs.org if you do not already have it
+## Install Node.js and npm from https://nodejs.org if you do not already have it

-# Install dependencies w/ npm install
+## Install dependencies w/ npm install

-# Start the dev server w/ npm run dev
+## Start the dev server w/ npm run dev